 The above statement is important for developers or those with existing operations who wish to object to a proposal by a potential commercial competitor and have an interest as neighbours or in the consistent and orderly decision making under the relevant planning scheme.
 It is not out of the question to do so if you or your company is clearly in commercial competition, however the objection must be based on proper planning principles.

 Any planning objection must carefully consider the planning merits prior to any objection being made.

-At Burke & Associates lawyers, we provide expert legal advice specifically tailored to assist you in purchasing and developing property as well as planning issues that arise as an established business operator seeking to raise legitimate planning concerns about a development proposal that might impact your business.
+At Burke Lawyers, we provide expert legal advice specifically tailored to assist you in purchasing and developing property as well as planning issues that arise as an established business operator seeking to raise legitimate planning concerns about a development proposal that might impact your business.
 Our all-inclusive approach will ensure you are set up for success by covering the relevant aspects of planning, property, development and commercial matters.
-To discuss further, please contact Kristy Muhlhan, Principal, who heads our Property and Property Development Team or, Stewart Davis, Associate, Planning Law at Burke & Associates Lawyers on firstname.lastname@example.org and email@example.com respectively or, +61 3 9822 8588.
+To discuss further, please contact Kristy Muhlhan, Principal, who heads our Property and Property Development Team at Burke & Associates Lawyers on email@example.com or +61 3 9822 8588.